fkirc/attranslate/README.md

   --deleteStale <true | false>        If true, delete translations that exist
-                                      in the target file but not in the source file (default: "true") --manualReview <true | false>       If true, mark newly generated texts with a review-notice (default: "false") --keySearch <regExp>                A regular expression to replace translation-keys (can be used for
+                                      in the target file but not in the source file (default: "true") --keySearch <regExp>                A regular expression to replace translation-keys (can be used for
                                       file-format conversions) (default: "x")